keithgroup/mbGDML/docs/source/training.rst

 What are we training?
 =====================

-The underlying technical details of GDML are important, but only a few concepts are really necessary for training and using models.
+The underlying technical details of GDML are essential, but only a few concepts are necessary for training and using models.
-Briefly, a GDML model takes Cartesian coordinates and outputs an energy and forces shown in the following flowchart.
+Briefly, a GDML model takes Cartesian coordinates and outputs energy and forces shown in the following flowchart.

 .. mermaid::